ExplodingKetchup/sc4051-booking-server/README.md

 server jar: `server/target/server-1.0-SNAPSHOT.jar`\
 client jar: `client/target/client-1.0-SNAPSHOT-jar-with-dependencies.jar`

-Or you can use pre-buit JARs from `dist/`
+Or you can use pre-built JARs from `dist/`

 2. Run the server:
 ```commandline